deutschebank/fluxnova-docs-manual/content/update/minor/712-to-713/_index.md

 As you can see in the picture above, the variable log shows the process instance id for the activity instead of the start event activity.
 The same is valid if you are using the Java and/or REST API.

-# Oracle JDBC Driver Removed from Camunda Docker Images
+# Oracle JDBC Driver Removed from Flowave Docker Images

-The Docker images for Camunda 7.13 no longer provide an Oracle JDBC driver out of the box.
-If you relied on this, apply the strategy outlined in https://github.com/camunda/docker-camunda-bpm-platform#database-environment-variables: Add the driver to the container and configure the database settings manually by linking the configuration file into the container.
+The Docker images for Flowave.13 no longer provide an Oracle JDBC driver out of the box.
+If you relied on this, apply the strategy outlined in https://github.com/finos/docker-flowave-bpm-platform#database-environment-variables: Add the driver to the container and configure the database settings manually by linking the configuration file into the container.

 # PostgreSQL Support Clarification